Lecturer: Kate Saunders

 Failure to submit and notify the CE accordingly will result in a zero score for the assignment.

-If you miss more than one assignment you will need to re-take the unit at a later date.
+If you miss two assignments you will need to re-take the unit at a later date.

 Special Consideration